mallamsiddiq/schedular-api/README.md

 For the post request.
 Kindly note the double quotes:

 If you have many requests kindly wrapp in square brackets [] with comma separated.
 I have told this little boy to catch several types of inputs you throw at it and give you a nice response.
-Find fun in playiong with this simple API.
+Find fun in playing with this simple API.

 ### The test suite